* Heaviest fighting in Damascus for months

 capital for months.

-In the country's north, rebel fighters stormed an air
+In action in the country's north, rebel fighters stormed an

-defence base that President Bashar al-Assad's military had used
+air defence base that President Bashar al-Assad's military had

 On the international front, the Turkish foreign minister